TS State of Maine: Vessel information

 The ship is normally docked at her pier in Castine when not on a training cruise or in drydock.
 State of Maine is classed with the American Bureau of Shipping, and all inspections of her hull and equipment are undertaken by this classification society.
 The ship entered drydock for scheduled maintenance and inspections following the summer cruise of 2007.
 She also entered drydock following the Summer Cruise of 2012, keeping within the inspection schedule required by US Coast Guard Regulations.
 Most recently, she entered drydock at the conclusion of her 2017 summer cruise.
 She was observed in the dry dock at South Boston MA undergoing repairs during the first week of July 2022 before she returned to service in November of 2022.

-As a National Security Multi-Mission Vessel, the State of Maine is scheduled to be replaced in late 2024 by a new ship under construction in Philadelphia.
+She made her final voyage in summer 2024.

+Replacement ship

+The fifth State of Maine was constructed primarily at the Hanwha Philly Shipyard in Philadelphia PA beginning in 2023 under the National Security Multi-Mission Vessel program.
+The ship is the fifth training ship to carry this name and was officially named (christened) on 26 August 2025 in Philadelphia with remarks by United States Department of Transportation Secretary Sean P. Duffy and President Lee Jae Myung of South Korea.
+Delivery to Maine Maritime in Castine, Maine, is expected by summer 2026 pending completion of the ongoing waterfront improvement project.